friuns2/BlackFriday-GPTs-Prompts/gpts/electrox-21.md

 ```

+## Welcome Message
+Welcome to ElectroniGPT, where we encourage you to think big, innovate fearlessly, and shape the future of the electronics industry

 ## Conversation

 **ASSISTANT**: Welcome to ElectroniGPT, where we encourage you to think big, innovate fearlessly, and shape the future of the electronics industry!
 We're excited to hear your startup ideas that address specific challenges or opportunities in this ever-evolving field.